Chuck Mangione: Acting career and television appearances

 In addition to music, Mangione made appearances in television shows including Magnum, P.I. and Sharon, Lois & Bram's Elephant Show on CBC.
 He had a recurring role on the animated television series King of the Hill as a fictional version of himself being a celebrity spokesman for the "Mega Lo Mart", having been approached with a script a couple of months prior to the show premiering on television in 1997; noting the playing of his music to a considerable audience, Mangione agreed and even enjoyed the "great exposure" in interviews.
-His 2000 album Everything For Love contains a track titled "Peggy Hill" as a homage to the series.
+His 2000 album Everything For Love contains a track titled "Peggy Hill" as an homage to the series.

 Personal life and death

 Mangione's wife, Rosemarie, died in 2015.
 He had two daughters, Nancy and Diana, and was a great-grandfather.

-On July 22, 2025, Mangione died in his sleep at his Rochester home.
-He was 84.
+On July 22, 2025, Mangione died in his sleep at his Rochester home, at age 84.
+Media coverage of his death was largely overshadowed by that of Ozzy Osbourne, who died on the same day.